Mets fire manager Mickey Callaway after 2 bumpy seasons

 NEW YORK (AP)Mickey Callaway went 11-1 in his first 12 games as manager of the New York Mets.
 After that, nothing ever seemed to go smoothly for him again.

-Following more than a year of near-constant speculation about his job security, Callaway was fired Thursday by the Mets after missing the playoffs in both his seasons at the helm.
+Following more than a year on the hot seat, Callaway was fired Thursday by the Mets after missing the playoffs in both his seasons at the helm.

 The move came four days after New York wrapped up an 86-76 campaign that marked a nine-win improvement over his 2018 debut.
 But a strong second half wasn’t enough to save the embattled Callaway, who had one year remaining on his contract.